Jafar123-cloud/solutions_repo/docs/1 Physics/6 Statistics/Problem_2.md

 As we increase the number of needle drops, the estimate of $\pi$ should converge to the true value.
 This happens because the ratio of crossings to total throws will better approximate the theoretical probability, which is related to $\pi$.
 We can investigate how the estimate improves with more throws.

 ![alt text](image-9.png)

+Explanation of the Code:
+We simulate Buffon’s Needle with different numbers of throws: 100, 500, 1000, 5000, 10000, 50000, and 100000.

+For each number of throws, we estimate $\pi$ using the formula derived in Task 1 and store the results.

+The estimates are plotted on a logarithmic x-axis to observe the convergence as the number of needle drops increases.